Represented by Literary Agent Brent Taylor at TriadaUS Literary Agency

 VANCOUVER, BRITISH COLUMBIA

 I am a Canadian writer, artist, and illustrator, born in Montreal, Canada.
-I have lived in the South Pacific, Florida, and in several Canadian provinces, most recently in British Columbia on a part-time basis, and now I divide my time between Alberta and Ontario.
+I have lived in the South Pacific, Florida, and in several Canadian provinces, most recently in British Columbia and Alberta on a part-time basis, and now live in Ontario.
 I have short fiction, poetry, and academic articles published in journals in Canada, the United States, Australia, and Ireland, and was co-editor of Outside of Ordinary: Women’s Travel Stories (Second Story Press).

 I am currently working on a literary suspense novel and a YA fantasy trilogy.
-I have an illustrated postcard novel, a collection of short fiction, and two literary suspense novels completed.
+I have an illustrated postcard novel, a collection of short fiction, and three suspense novels completed.

 I have artwork in private and public collections, including murals painted in three clinical rooms at Victoria Children’s Hospital, London, Ontario where each room has a regional theme: North American, South American, and Australian with forests, animals, and aquatic life, as well as “tube fairies” for the Ear, Nose, and Throat Clinic.
 I have exhibited my work in over 50 solo and group shows across Canada.